ncdc/openshift-pep/openshift-pep-014-ssh-proxy.md

 ### MCS label assignment
 TODO
+- ???
+Mapping UID's from getpwnam() to SELinux context range, a la OpenShift v1|v2?

 ### Changes to OpenShift API
 - need to be able to store/retrieve public keys for users